SuperFola/blog/content/posts/optimizing_scopes_data_in_arkscript_vm.md

 };
 ```

-It's slower, probably due to `Scope`s being used for locals, as well as `Frame`s for the stacks!
-Separating those two concepts might seem like a good idea architecture wise, but in term of performance we're splitting two important data structures and sprinkling them all over our RAM, thus accessing them is highly inefficient.

-Also, upon adding a new value, we were trying to be smart by sorting elements, so that lookup would be faster.
+This version tried to be smart: upon adding a new value, we sort the elements, so that lookup would be faster.
 In retrospect (and after having looked at benchmarks), I now know it was a bad idea (which is why I'm not doing this anymore!):

 ```cpp
 #define push_pair(id, val) \